An Estate Planning Lawyer You Can Trust

 Establish Your Estate Planning Directives

-A complete estate plan includes necessary legal directives:
+A complete estate plan includes the necessary legal directives:

 A trust might be appropriate.
 With a living trust, you can designate portions of your estate to go toward certain things while you’re alive.
 If you become ill or incapacitated, your selected trustee can take over.
 Upon your death, the trust assets transfer to your designated beneficiaries, bypassing probate (the court process that may otherwise distribute your property).